-Daily Noise level data will be available for viewing by the Noise and Vibration Clerk of Works at the main site compound for each of the monitoring locations.
-The results of all monitoring will be submitted weekly to the Employer and local authorities for review.
+Noise level data will be available for viewing by the Noise and Vibration Clerk of Works at the main site compound for each of the monitoring locations.
+The results of all monitoring will be submitted weekly to the Employer and local authorities for review, or as agreed.
 Summary information will be uploaded regularly onto the project web site.